 - Unsaleable donations

 Only 2% of clothing donated to charity shops is discarded as waste.
 Textiles that cannot be sold are put in a 'rag bag' and sold to a textile reprocessor or 'rag man': these goods will either be recycled as fabric or exported as garments for sale overseas.
 Books and records can also be sold on to commercial collectors in this way.
 Other items, such as glass or wood can also be recycled.
 The remainder goes to landfill.
 Unfortunately, a large number of local authorities persist in over-charging charity shops for the removal of rubbish as if they are commercial premises: they should not do this, as such rubbish is classed as "household waste", for which a lower collection charge should apply.
-The Charity Retail Association has been campaigning on this issue for some years.
+The CRA has been campaigning on this issue for some years.